scalar-labs/scalar-kubernetes/docs/PrepareBastionTool.md

 First, you need to retrieve the public DNS for the bastion and username to generate the Ansible inventory file.

-In `examples/azure/network/` directory
+In `examples/azure/network/` directory, execute the following command

 ```console
 terraform output inventory_ini > ../../../operation/inventory.ini
 ```

-You can see the Ansible inventory file.
+You can see the Ansible inventory file in `operation/`.

 ```console
 terraform output inventory_ini